Tomvandenberg11/ProjectTech/README.md

 Hello everyone and welcome at my project tech project.

-This will be my first commit
+This is my first commit :)